ahmedrizwan/SeekBarCompat/README.md

 <br/>
 <br/>
 ##Example
-You can set the thumbColor and progressColor in Xml like
+The SeekBarCompat picks up the PrimaryColor by default, but you set custom colors for SeekBar thumb and progress too, both in xml and programmatically.
+####Xml

 ```xml
 <app.minimize.com.seek_bar_compat.SeekBarCompat